The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 ### 4. Keep on top of Empyreal Arrow.

-Use **Empyreal Arrow** on time every time is very valuable.
+Consistently using **Empyreal Arrow** on time is very valuable.
 Unless there's a risk of wasting the automatic proc it gives, use it as soon as you can.

 ||||
 |-|-|-|